Iowa Court Records

 How Long Does a Felony Stay on an Individual's Record in Iowa?

 It all depends on the nature of the felony offense.
 For example, a felony stemming from alcohol usage may be expunged after two years if the individual files for expungement.
-However, the individual may maintain a clean criminal record during the two-year waiting period.
+However, the offender is typically required to maintain a clean criminal record during the two-year waiting period.

 What is a misdemeanor in Iowa?

-The state of Iowa defines a misdemeanor as any crime that attracts a prison sentence of up to two years in county or local jail.
+The state of Iowa defines a misdemeanor as any crime that attracts a prison sentence of up to two years in a county or local jail.
 Misdemeanors are considered less serious crimes in the state and attract less strict punishments than felonies.

-• Aggravated Misdemeanors,
+- Aggravated Misdemeanors,

-• Serious Misdemeanors, and
+- Serious Misdemeanors, and

-• Simple Misdemeanors.
+- Simple Misdemeanors.

 In Iowa, aggravated misdemeanors are the most severe class of misdemeanors, while simple misdemeanors are the least severe class.